maelyg/ONTViSc-hands-on-training/README.md

 Now let's have the read classification results.
 The detailed results for the Kraken, Kaiju and megablast analyses can be found under separate tabs:
 <p align="left"><img src="images/read_classification.png" width="1000"></p>
+Spend a couple of minutes browsing the different files under each folder.

 An html summary is also provided wiht 3 separate tabs for ease of interpretation:
 <p align="left"><img src="images/read_classification2.png" width="1000"></p>

+You can see that viroids are not detected by Kaiju.
+And the megablast analysis is the most accurate out of the 3.

 ###  De novo assembly approach
 After checking the results of the direct read approach, check if some viruses are present in high abundance.